Laravel-Backpack/docs/6.x/base-how-to.md

 You can create a theme with your own HTML.
 Create a folder with all the views you want to overwrite, then change ```view_namespace``` inside your ```config/backpack/base.php``` to point to that folder.
 All views will be loaded from _that_ folder if they exist, then from ```resources/views/vendor/backpack/base```, then from the Base package.

-You can use child themes to:
-- create packages for your Backpack admin panels to look different (and re-use across projects)
+You can use child themes to create packages for your Backpack admin panels to look different (and re-use across projects).
+For more info on how to create a theme, see [this guide](/docs/{{version}}/add-ons-tutorial-how-to-create-a-theme).
-- use a different CSS framework (ex: Tailwind, Bulma)

 <a name="add-custom-javascript"></a>
 ### Add custom JavaScript to all admin panel pages

-In ```config/backpack/base.php``` you'll notice this config option:
+In ```config/backpack/ui.php``` you'll notice this config option:

 ```php
     // JS files that are loaded in all pages, using Laravel's asset() helper